Car Design Sketching | Learn Pro Techniques Here!

 There are so many skills that have to be mastered when learning how to draw cars and if you are ever going to make it as a professional car designer.
-In our last 2 How To Draw Cars videos, the goal was to get to the essence of what makes car design sketches look professional vs. car design sketches that look amateurish.
+In our last 2 How To Draw Cars videos, the goal was to get to the essence of what makes car design sketching look professional vs. car design sketches that look amateurish.

-The look of your car design sketches is the proof that you are getting better.
+The look of your car design sketching is the proof that you are getting better.
 The goal should always be to move your skills forward.
 If you want to apply to a top design school or go for a scholarship, the more advanced your skills are, the better your chances are of success.
 This success will come the more accurately and passionately you can showcase your design ideas through your finished drawings and concept sketches.
 It’s that simple.

 Our last 2 videos have been receiving a very positive response.
 I hope that they are helping everyone who has watched them.
 A couple of new students have signed up for the How to Draw Cars program recently.
 With this, I noticed a particular trend.